 5 important elements of successful goal setting

 1) Mindset.
-Your mindset and self-image need to change with regard to, and in conjunction with, your goals.
+Your mindset and self-image need to change with regard to, and in conjunction with your goals and the goal setting process.
 If somewhere deep inside yourself you don’t feel confident about your ability to succeed, that core belief will sabotage your efforts.

 To accomplish big goals you need to be able to truly identify with what it will be like to really be there.
 When you absolutely know deep down that it will happen, then your identity becomes tied up with that vision, and you are on the way.

 2) Perspective.
 You need to develop the ability to mentally shrink down the size of your challenges in your mind.
 Your internal view of how big or small the challenge is will have a direct influence on your confidence.
 Your brain can make any task look big and impossible, or it can make it seem totally doable.
 It’s the same task but a completely different feeling.
-When your confidence is high, even a difficult challenge will seem fun and exhilarating.
+When your confidence is high, even the difficult challenges associated with goal setting will seem fun and exhilarating.

 3) Your view of obstacles.
 When setbacks and problems come up you need to view them not as walls or roadblocks, but as part of the growth process.
-You will meet unexpected challenges along the way, how you view them will determine whether you keep moving forward or abandon your goal.
+Goal setting usually involves some unexpected challenges along the way.
+How you view those challenges will determine whether you keep moving forward or abandon your goal.
 Make up your mind beforehand to allow yourself to embrace the opportunity to solve any unforeseen problem.
 I promise you, your untapped abilities will surprise you when the time comes.

 4) Desire.
 Develop a burning passion for the results you are about to create.
-Fall in love with both the benefits and the process.
+Fall in love with both the benefits and the process of goal setting.
 Become intimately acquainted with the feelings of accomplishment and the satisfaction of reaching your goal.
 Knowing the benefits of reaching a goal is not enough.
 Get your emotions involved so you will stay motivated and focused.

 5) Commitment.
 Make an unbreakable commitment to see it through clear to the finish line – no matter what.
-That might be a huge commitment so it’s important to ask yourself beforehand, “Do I really want it enough to make that kind of commitment?”
+That might be a huge commitment so it’s important to ask yourself before you start the goal setting process, “Do I really want it enough to make that kind of commitment?”
 You need to be sure before you start.
 If you bail out part way through, it will have a negative effect on your self-confidence and make things harder next time.
 If you see it through to success, your self-confidence will soar and it will be much easier the next time around.

 Successful goal setting is an advanced life skill

-If you want some practical help with achieving your goals in record time, my book TRUE SELF lays the whole process out and walks you through it.
+If you want some practical help with achieving your goals in record time, my home study course Find Your TRUE SELF lays the whole process out and walks you through it.
 There are several written exercises to help you get crystal clear on who you really are, and where you really want to go with your life.

 Do you have some special goal setting strategies?

-How did you learn the importance of having goals?
+How did you learn the importance of systematic goal setting?